Moduli interpretation of Eisenstein series

-The next lemma is the weight~$3$ analog of the key computational step that we did in~\eqref{equation4.19}.
-We note incidentally that we could have applied the techniques of this lemma to the weight~$2$ identity $(\lambdaP + \lambdaQ + \lambdaR)^2 = \xP + \xQ + \xR$.
-This would have yielded a slightly weaker result than Proposition~\ref{proposition4.6} (analogous to the proof below in weight~$3$) that would also have been sufficient for our purposes.
+The next lemma is the weight~$3$ analog of the key computational step~\eqref{equation4.19} occuring in Proposition~\ref{proposition4.6}.
+The same techniques work for the weight~$2$ identity $(\lambdaP + \lambdaQ + \lambdaR)^2 = \xP + \xQ + \xR \in \Espace_2$; they can be used to prove a slightly weaker result than Proposition~\ref{proposition4.6}, which nonetheless suffices to imply Proposition~\ref{proposition4.8}.

 \begin{lemma} Let $\fieldk = \C$, let $n \geq 1$, and let $A,B \in \E[n\myl]$ (typically with $A,B \in \El$).
 Then we have the following congruences modulo $\Espace_3$:

 \end{lemma} \begin{proof} To show~\eqref{equation4.39}, we take $\pointP = A \oplus T$, $\pointQ = \ominus A \oplus U$, and $\pointR = \ominus T \ominus U$ in~\eqref{equation4.38}, and we sum the result over all $T,U \in \E[n]$, knowing that the final result will be $\equiv 0$ modulo $\Espace_3$.
 We now observe that